 The repeal of PASPA in May of 2018 has made it possible for all US states to legalize domestic sports betting if they so choose.
 The act of placing a bet on the Super Bowl is not considered illegal in the United States, and opportunities to bet on the most-watched annual sporting event in the United States are expanding throughout the country at a rapid pace.

-SUPER BOWL LIV Details
+SUPER BOWL LVIII Details

-What Is Super Bowl LIV: Sunday, February 2, 2020
+What Day Is Super Bowl 58: Sunday, February 11, 2024